hrsetyono/hSlider/README.md

 # hSlider

-A Responsive & Touch-friendly Javascript Slider, only 2.3 KB gzipped.
+A responsive & touch-friendly Javascript slider, only 2.1 KB gzipped.

 **TABLE OF CONTENTS**